devpi/devpi/doc/userman/devpi_commands.rst

                             After print profiling is restarted.
 By default no profiling is performed.
 [0]
       --logger-cfg LOGGER_CFG
-                            path to .json or .yaml logger configuration file, requires at least python2.7.
+                            path to .json or .yaml logger configuration file.
 If you specify a yaml file you need to have the pyyaml package installed.
 [None]
       --theme THEME         folder with template and resource overwrites for the web interface [None]